pipe-cd/tutorial/tutorial/content/en/40-deploy/deploy.md

 ## 1. Prepare config files

 1-1.
-Choose one platform and edit configuration files under [/src/deploy/](https://github.com/ca-dp/pipecd-tutorial/tree/main/src/deploy/) in your cloned repository as bellow.
+Edit configuration files of one platform under [/src/deploy/](https://github.com/ca-dp/pipecd-tutorial/tree/main/src/deploy/) in your cloned repository as bellow.
    > **Note**: Each platform has a deployment config file (`app.pipecd.yaml`) + platform-specific files.

 - For **Kubernetes**: